Ojibwe: Kinship and clan system

 The Ojibwe people were divided into a number of doodemag (clans; singular: doodem) named primarily for animals and birds totems (pronounced doodem).
 The word in the Ojibwe language means "my fellow clansman."
-The five original totems were Wawaazisii (Bullhead), Baswenaazhi ("Echo-maker", i.e., Crane), Aan'aawenh (Pintail Duck), Nooke ("Tender", i.e., Bear) and Moozwaanowe ("Little" Moose-tail).
+The five original totems were Wawaazisii (Bullhead), Baswenaazhi/"Ajiijaak" ("Echo-maker", i.e., Crane), Aan'aawenh (Pintail Duck), Nooke ("Tender", i.e., Bear) and Moozwaanowe ("Little" Moose-tail).
 The Crane totem was the most vocal among the Ojibwe, and the Bear was the largest – so large, that it was sub-divided into body parts such as the head, the ribs and the feet.
 Each clan had certain responsibilities among the people.
 People had to marry a spouse from a different clan.

 Traditionally, each band had a self-regulating council consisting of leaders of the communities' clans, or odoodemaan.
 The band was often identified by the principal doodem.
 In meeting others, the traditional greeting among the Ojibwe people is, "What is your 'doodem'?" ("Aaniin gidoodem?" or "Awanen gidoodem?")
 The response allows the parties to establish social conduct by identifying as family, friends or enemies.
 Today, the greeting has been shortened to "Aanii (pronounced "Ah-nee").